Thread is paint, the needle a brush, and AI the canvas | Kiyomi Osawa

 Artisan-Centric UI

-A custom UI wrapper was developed on top of ComfyUI making generative AI accessible to artisans without technical expertise.
-The key features of the UI include:
+A custom UI wrapper was developed on top of ComfyUI to streamline the iterative process for the artisan to refine the generative AI model.
+Key features of the UI include:

-• Open-Source Framework - Our technology is built on top of two important open-source frameworks ComfyUI, Kohya_SS and Flow.
+Open-Source Framework - Our technology is built on top of open-source frameworks ComfyUI, Kohya_SS and Flow.

 Through this pilot, we aim to establish a new paradigm where traditional craftsmanship and AI coalesce, enabling artisans to extend their artistic expression while preserving cultural heritage in the digital age.